-The Book Club began a new year of reading and discussing Monday, September 26, 2016, and will go through June 2017, taking the summer off before meeting again in September 2017.
+The Book Club began a new year of reading and discussing Monday, September 26, 2016, and went through June 2017.

 The group meets every 4th Monday from 4 – 5:30pm